 - 3. Conceptual Space, Distinctions, and Beyond Organisms

 - 4. Structuring Conceptual Space Beyond Pluralism

-- 6. Groups as Biological Agents: Superorganisms, Trait Groups, Species, Clades
+- 5. Groups as Evolutionary Individuals: Superorganisms, Trait Groups, Species, Clades

 - Academic Tools